iamSShan/machine_learning_algorithms/supervised/linearRegression/README.md

 - Several algo for for minimizing sum of squared errors:
 	* ordinary least squares
 	* gradient descent
 - Event though, there is shortcoming with SSE, as data points increases, SSE increase.
-Which means if a line fitting less data points in a less efficient than a line fitting more data point dataset.
+Which means if a line fitting less data points is less efficient than a line fitting more data point dataset.
 Former will have less SSE compared to latter.
 - Evaluation metric which does not has this shortcoming is R squared
 - R^2 answers the question: how much of change in the output(y) is explained by the change in the input(X)
 - This number should be bigger.